Colton21/event_display_analysis/README.md

   For Ubuntu systems there is a good chance that Qt, sip, and PyQt4 are already installed on your system.
 If PyQt4 is not installed, then make sure that Qt and sip are installed before trying to installed PyQt4.
 [Installation tips for PyQt4](https://cdcvs.fnal.gov/redmine/projects/ubooneoffline/wiki/Larlite_Evd).

-###Installation
+### Installation
-  The first step for setting-up the larlite event display is to have larltie installed.
+  The first step for setting-up the larlite event display is to have larlite installed.
 Installing larlite is not very difficult and is outlined very clearly by Taritree Wongjirad of MicroBooNE on his [github page] (https://github.com/twongjirad/LArLiteSoftCookBook/wiki/build-and-setup-LArLite).
 This builds the core version of larlite.

   For simply the commands needed to get a working build: